 A public education and outreach program is designed to provide information on a variety of traffic safety issues related to CMVs and non-CMVs that operate around large trucks and buses.
-The Trend Analysis area is only open for editing during Year 1 of a 3-year plan.
-This data is not editable during Years 2 and 3.

 In the table below, provide the number of public education and outreach activities conducted in the past 5 years.